Barry Church: 2012 season

 After two seasons of increasing playing time as a hybrid linebacker and safety, Church returned to training camp and competed for the job as the starting strong safety against Brodney Pool.
 Church was named the starting strong safety, alongside free safety Gerald Sensabaugh, to start season.

 Church started the season-opener at the New York Giants and recorded two combined tackles in a 24–17 victory.
-Two weeks later, he made a season-high three solo tackles in a 16–10 victory against the Tampa Bay Buccaneers, but left in the third quarter after sustaining a torn Achilles.
+Two weeks later, he made a season-high three solo tackles in a 16–10 victory over the Tampa Bay Buccaneers, but left in the third quarter after sustaining a torn Achilles.
 He underwent surgery to repair the tendon two days later.
 Church finished his last season under defensive coordinator Rob Ryan with six combined tackles (four solo) in three games and three starts.

 Still rehabbing from a serious injury, the Cowboys took a gamble that Church would make a full recovery and on October 26, 2012, signed him to a four-year, $8.82 million contract extension that included $3.32 million guaranteed and a signing bonus of $2.5 million.

 2013 season

 Throughout training camp, Church competed for the job as the starting free safety against rookie J. J. Wilcox and Matt Johnson after it was left vacant by the retirement of Gerald Sensabaugh.
 Defensive coordinator Monte Kiffin named him the starting free safety, along with strong safety Will Allen, to start the regular season.

 On October 20, 2013, Church recorded five combined tackles, broke up a pass, and made his first NFL interception off quarterback Matt Barkley during a 17–3 road victory over the Philadelphia Eagles.
 During Week 10, he collected a season-high 14 combined tackles (nine solo) in a 49–17 road loss to the New Orleans Saints.
-Two weeks later, Church made 13 combined tackles (eight solo) in a 24-21 road victory over the New York Giants.
+Two weeks later, Church made 13 combined tackles (eight solo) in a 24–21 road victory over the New York Giants.
 When injuries impacted the depth at linebacker, he also provided help by playing linebacker on passing situations.
 Church finished his first full season as a starter leading the team with 147 combined tackles (107 solo), six pass deflections, three forced fumbles (led the team), and an interception in 16 games and starts.